tigertlabs/gluster-docs/README.md

 -  [GlusterFS Developer Guide](./Developer-guide/Developers Index.md)

 -  [Upgrade Guide](./Upgrade-Guide/README.md) - if you need to upgrade from an older version of GlusterFS.

+-  [Features](./Features/README.md) - Guides for the features in the new release.